 - NATO Post-Doc Leeds University 1974

 Paul A. Tucker was born in Stanfield, NC on May 14, 1941, the son of Paul A. Tucker, Sr. and Fonnie Sasser Tucker.
-He graduated fro high school and matriculated in the School of Textiles, where he earned a BS Textile technology degree in 1963.
+He graduated from high school and matriculated in the School of Textiles, where he earned a BS Textile Technology degree in 1963.
 He immediately entered graduate school and earned the MS Textile Technology in 1966 and the Ph.
 D. in Fiber and Polymer Science in 1974 all while working full time in the College.
 He also found time to meet Lynn who was also a student at the university during the fall of 1964.
 They were married on February 26, 1965 after a whirlwind courtship.

 Figure: NC State Wrestling Team 1963.
 Paul Tucker, center back row.
 Courtesy of Lynn Tucker and Agromeck Yearbook

 During his undergraduate years, he found time to earn two athletic letters in Judo and Wrestling.
 He was later the adviser to the Judo team when he realized he had a congenital heart problem.
 These problems had never showed up during physical exams dating to childhood.
 Later, at the age of 40, he nearly died after running five miles in the late afternoon August heat.
 This was the turning point of his life.
 He could no longer lead the active physical life he had known.
 Following heart surgery at Duke University medical Center in 1984, he was dependent on many medications, which affected him mentally and physically.
 Despite his friendships with many faculty members, he did not want to share this burden.